 Ankle Sprains Glenside

-- Did your ankle roll after misjudging a step while walking or running?
+- Did you twist your ankle while walking or running on an uneven surface?

-As previously noted, ankle sprains are often caused by runners or walkers misjudging a step or landing on an uneven surface.
-In sports, it commonly results from changing direction or landing on another player's foot.
+As mentioned above, it is caused usually by a runner or walker misjudging a step, or landing on an uneven surface.
+In sport, it is from changing direction or landing on another competitor’s foot.

 Ankle Sprains Treatment